kadiyalajaysimha/music-store-web-app/README.md

-# crispy-spoon

-This project is done with jsps,servlets, JavaScript,html,Mysql(database),CSS.

-The index.html that you see here is just a preview of how the login page looks like and is hosted using github pages at https://kadiyalajaysimha.github.io/crispy-spoon/ .It is static page and is meant only to give a view of the login page.

-Actual Main files and code are in the myproject/src and myproject/WebContent.

-Description:
+# Music Store Web App

-The main goal of this project is to provide a platform for all music lovers who wants to listen to a preview of the song and download them onto their local machine.
+Welcome to the Music Store Web App, a platform designed for music enthusiasts who want to listen to song previews and download them to their local machines.
+This project utilizes JSP, Servlets, Oracle SQL(database), JavaScript, HTML, and CSS to create a seamless music browsing and downloading experience.

-In order to download any song

-1.The user should first login and can then play and download all the songs which are available in the store.
+## Preview ##

+The index.html file provides a preview of the login page.
+This static page is hosted using GitHub Pages, offering a glimpse of the user interface.
+However, the actual main files and code are located in **myproject/src** and **myproject/WebContent**.

+## Features ##

+### User Authentication

+1. **Login**: Users need to log in to access the full functionality of the app.
+The login page's appearance is showcased in the index.html preview.
-2.If the user is new he should first register before logging in.
+2. **Registration**: New users should register before logging in.
+This ensures a personalized experience and access to the music store.

-3.If user trys to login without registering then he will stay on same login page.
+### Music Store

-4.After successfully registering and logging in he can then download all the songs that are available in the store.
+1. **Song Preview**: Once logged in, users can play and preview songs available in the store.

-5.The store contains different songs from different languages.
+2. **Song Download**: Users have the option to download their favorite songs to their local machines.
+3. **Multilingual Store**: The store encompasses a diverse range of songs from different languages, catering to a global audience.

+## Project Structure

+* **myproject/src**: Contains the main Java source files, including JSP and Servlets, responsible for the project's logic.
+* **myproject/WebContent**: Includes HTML, JavaScript, CSS, and other web-related resources essential for the user interface and front-end functionality.